Lilac-dot/Microphone-Amplifier-with-Class-AB-Driver/README.md

 ### Microphone Amplifier with Class-AB Driver

-A discrete transistor-based audio amplifier that takes microphone-level signals and delivers amplified output through a low-distortion Class-AB push-pull stage — designed and simulated from first principles.
+A discrete transistor-based audio amplifier that takes microphone-level signals and delivers amplified output through a low-distortion Class-AB push-pull stage, designed and simulated from first principles.

 </div>